DjangoGirls/organizer-manual/faq/README.md

 ## Website and organizing

+**Q: Help me, I'm stuck!**

+A: We're getting more and more emails and sadly, it's becoming difficult for the Support Team to respond to everyone in a short time.
+If you're already here, you're on the good track!
+Check if you can find the answer of your question here.
+If not, ask other organizers on [Slack](https://djangogirls.slack.com/) or [Google Groups](https://groups.google.com/forum/#!forum/django-girls-organizers).
+If no one can help you, [contact us](mailto:hello@djangogirls.org) ;)

 ### Organizing

 **Q: Is it possible to add other people to my team after the event was created?**